aflueckiger/KED2021/index.md

 <div class="course-title">{{ site.subtitle }}</div>
 <div class="course-info">{{ site.lecture_type }}, {{ site.semester }}, {{ site.university }}</div>

-In this hands-on seminar, bachelor students of social and cultural sciences learn the basics of programming among other essential technical skills.
-Building on a modern technology stack, it aims to prepare students to conduct data-driven text analysis as well as to make everyday life easier by fostering technological fundamentals.
-While learning about the role of computation in solving problems, we also discuss the current developments in information technology.
-In short, the course promotes practical and theoretical digital literacy.
+In this hands-on seminar, bachelor students of social and cultural sciences learn the basics of programming, among other essential technical skills.
+Building on a modern technology stack, it aims to prepare students to conduct data-driven text analysis and to make everyday life easier by fostering technological fundamentals.
+While learning about the importance of computation in solving problems, we also discuss the current developments in information technology.
+In short, the course promotes digital literacy on a practical and theoretical level.

-This seminar focuses on the computational processing of digital and digitized texts, using Python and the command-line.
-For any empirical research, the systematic preparation and aggregation of data as well as the swift retrieval of relevant pieces of information.
-These tasks require handling a wide variety of data forms, including data that is not yet structured in a tabular format.
-The seminar covers the full workflow from gathering textual data to analyzing an entire text collection to producing interactive visualizations.
+This seminar focuses on the computational processing of digital and digitized texts using Python and the command-line.
+For any empirical research, the systematic preparation and aggregation of data and the swift retrieval of information are critical.
+These tasks require the handling of various data forms, including data that is not yet structured in a tabular format.
+The seminar covers the complete workflow, from gathering textual data to analyzing an entire text collection to producing interactive visualizations.
 Sounds cool?
 It certainly is.